 When leptin levels are high, this tells your brain you have plenty of energy available in the form of stored body fat and dietary calories.
 The brain responds by reducing hunger and increasing metabolically expensive activities like muscle growth, sex, pregnancy, and exercise.

-When leptin levels are low, though, this tells your brain your body fat stores and calorie intake are dwindling.
+When leptin levels are low, though, this tells your brain your body fat stores and calorie intake are scarce.
 The brain responds by increasing hunger and decreasing “spending” on the aforementioned activities.

 In other words, low leptin levels are largely responsible for the negative feelings you experience when dieting.